colcrunch/killbot/README.md

   * Default is `''` however when you set it there should be no quotes.
 EX: `KILLWATCH_CHANNEL = 1234546`
 * `watchids` : This is a dict of lists of IDs for the bot to watch for on zkill.
   * Note: All IDs should be in string format, and separated with commas.
 EX: `'corps': ["1234","5678"]`
+* `system_cmd` : This is where you set whether or not you want to pull from the esi for the last hour, or set up a cron job and (in 24 short hours) be able to have info for the past 24 hours.
+    * Default is `ESI`
+    * If you would like to use the cron option you will want to use `0 * * * * /usr/bin/python3 /PATH/TO/system.py'